Summer JUNIOR English camp in NYC

 On-site features include 24 hour security, key card entrance to residence and rooms, recreational lounges including a pool table and movie room, vending machines, and 24 hour access to I-pads in the lobby.
 Laundry facilities are also available for students’ use in the residence (about $5 for a wash and dry).

-There is a BSL leader staying on-site for the duration of the program to ensure student safety.
+There is an EO leader staying on-site for the duration of the program to ensure student safety.

 The benefits of staying in the residence